 Emperor Paint Masonry Paint

 This is the premium option, and easily the best paint I can think of to coat exterior windowsills.
-It is silicate-based, which makes it very breathable.
+It is silicone-based, which makes it very breathable.
 It also has hydrophobic technology, which basically means it repels water.
+Using a paint like this offers great protection for your windowsills.

 Emperor Paint also goes some way to retaining heat, which may not make a huge difference on exterior windowsills, but it’s fantastic on rendered walls.
 The lifespan of this paint is great too, simply because they use the best resins available.